50 Visual Gags In 'Airplane!' -- Surely You Caught Them All

 That’s right, watch closely and you’ll see a woman who’s got the unlucky placement of being in front of the plane tossing her baby straight up into the air.
 We’re sure the baby’s just fine.

 Throughout the film, there are a couple of fast-paced visual jokes that make light of signs in airports and on planes that offer a bilingual approach to instructions.
-Both signs look as if they were written by someone who only speaks English, but who were trying their darndest to get the point across.
+Both signs look as if they were written by someone who only speaks English, but who was trying their darndest to get the point across.
 The first sign is for “no smoking” and it features the phrase “el no a you smoko.”

 Sound It Out

 Later, there’s a sign in “German” that reads “Gobacken Sidonna.”
 Is it technically in a language?
 No, but it definitely gets the point across.
 Sort of?

 This baggage claim gag is truly so silly that it has to be mentioned.
 When the camera takes the audience through the airport it passes baggage claim and rather than show people waiting on their bags on the carousel, it shows budget travelers riding the carousel -- evidently, if you buy the really cheap tickets you fly in the cargo hold with the luggage.
 This is seriously one of those gags that’s so wild that you have to rewind to see if you saw what you think you saw.

 Like most of the visual gags in Airplane! this carousel bit is something that’s so simple, but so crazy when you actually see it played out.
 If only more comedies did stuff like this.

 When Captain Oveur is checking out the magazines in his pre-flight routine you’ll have to pause to see all of the wild jokes in this scene.
 First, one of the sections is written as “whacking material,” which is pretty on the nose but it’s where the Captain pulls his copy of Modern Sperm.
 That’s got to be a collector’s edition.